 Whatever situation you’re in, if you hate where you live but you’re unable to move somewhere else, there are things that you can do to make your home tolerable until you are able to find something better.

 There’s got to be something about your home that you like.
 Something that made this the best place to live when you first picked it.
 (Assuming that you did choose to live there, that is.)

 Think back to when you first saw your home.
 What made you excited to move in?

 I remember loving how light and bright our place was.
 And then we painted the living room walls a dark

 So the last time our landlords were in to replace our floors and fix the mold issues, we asked them to paint our walls white again.
 Between that and a new set of curtains, it made our living room that much better.

-There is probably something similar that you can do to make your current home “work” at least a little bit better.
+There is probably something similar that you can do to make your current home at least a little bit more livable.

 What Doesn’t Work in Your Current Home?

 This might be easier to answer than the last question, but take some time to really think about it.

 Keep a mental list (or hey, why not an actual list?) of the things that make you hate where you live and what you want for housing in the future.